Report an Absence

 Attendance Policy Summary

 Regular and punctual attendance is vital to your child’s progress.
 Washington State law requires that children attend school.
 We are required, by law, to track absences and identify them as excused and unexcused.
+Please refer to our Absence Notification Flowchart for additional details.

 EXCUSED ABSENCES include illness, medical or dental appointments, religious observances and family emergencies.